 For more information, see How to: Generate an XML Snippet From an XML Schema.

-In addition to the snippets that are included with Microsoft Visual Studio by default you can also create and use your own XML snippets.
+In addition to the snippets that are included with Windows Server 2008 Visual Studio by default you can also create and use your own XML snippets.

 For more information, see How to: Create XML Snippets.